Nkls94/WalkableLondon/README.md

 The dataset can be used to raise awareness of the everyday life of pedestrians, as well as to formulate policy, with a view to implementing urban mobility strategies.
 At the same time, the progress of urban sustainability can also be monitored.
 While assisting policy-makers, to use urban planning strategies, and monitor progress in urban sustainability.

-It is recommended, before using the webgis, to a have a look in the About tab-section.